KSchoenleber/urbs/doc/implementdoc/variables.rst

 user.

-For more information on the definition of these variables see section :ref:`Cost Variables` and for their implementation see section :ref:`Costs`.
+For more information on the definition of these variables see section :ref:`theory-min` and for their implementation see section :ref:`objective`.

 Commodity Variables
 ^^^^^^^^^^^^^^^^^^^